Manufacture

 Labor Productivity

-Total Factor Productivity has fallen steadily in the last decade.
+Total Factor Productivity has declined steadily over the last decade.

 Business Informality